basitsk09/test/README.md

   const handleRowClick = () => {
     const shouldOpen = !open;
     setOpen(shouldOpen);
-    // Fetch reports only when a 'Delete' row is opened for the first time if (shouldOpen && isDelete && reports.length === 0) {
+    if (shouldOpen && isDelete && reports.length === 0) {
       fetchReportsForBranch();
     }